Joekd1/nand2tetris-part1/05/README.md

     - A `Mux16` chip selects between M or A and feeds it to the *ALU* along with the value stored in the D register.
     - `cccccc` encodes which functions will be executed by the *ALU*.
-    - These bits are fed directly to the sex *ALU* functions.
+    - These bits are fed directly to the six *ALU* functions.
     - `ddd` encodes where the value of the computation will be stored (A|D|M).
     - These bits are used to determine the *load* of the A register and D register.
     Additionlly, they determine the output *writeM*.